thoughtbot/administrate/docs/customizing_dashboards.md

 `:searchable` - Specify if the attribute should be considered when searching.
 Default is `true`.

+`:sortable` - Specifies if sorting should be enabled in the table views.
+Default is `true`.

+`:sorting_column` - Specifies the column to be used for sorting in the table view.
+By default, the column itself is used, but when used as a virtual column,
+a custom sorting column can be specified.

 `:include_blank` - Similar to [the option of the same name accepted by Rails helpers](https://api.rubyonrails.org/classes/ActionView/Helpers/FormOptionsHelper.html).
 If provided, a "blank" option will be added first to the list of options, with the value of `include_blank` as label.

 **Field::String**

 `:searchable` - Specify if the attribute should be considered when searching.
 Default is `true`.

+`:sortable` - Specifies if sorting should be enabled in the table views.
+Default is `true`.

+`:sorting_column` - Specifies the column to be used for sorting in the table view.
+By default, the column itself is used, but when used as a virtual column,
+a custom sorting column can be specified.

 `:truncate` - Set the number of characters to display in the index view.
 Defaults to `50`.